cawka/cs118-spring2017/project-3.md

 Only one submission per group.

-1. Name your working directory “topXX”, where XX is the topology ID in your assignment.
+1. Name your working directory "sr".

 2. Make sure this directory has all the source files and the Makefile.
-Include a README.txt file listing the names and emails of group members, and anything you want us to know about your router.
+Include a README file, listing the names and emails of group members, and anything you want us to know about your router.
 Especially when it only works partially, it helps to list what works and what not.

 3. Create a tarball

-   cd topXX
+   cd sr
    make clean
    cd ..
-   tar -zcf topXX.tgz topXX
+   tar -zcf sr.tgz sr

-4. Upload topXX.tgz onto D2L.
+4. Upload sr.tgz to CCLE.